iltuoconsulenteit/DocCropper/README.md

 To enable optional Google authentication, set `google_client_id` in `settings.json` or provide it via the environment variable `DOCROPPER_GOOGLE_CLIENT_ID`.
 When configured, a sign-in button will appear in the web interface and tokens will be verified by the backend.
+The current implementation only identifies the user and is not tied to license activation.
+You can implement alternative login methods by extending the `renderLogin` function in `static/app.js`.

 ---